MILES OF ALASKA -'THINGS FROM THE LAND'

 $50 a pound This is usually grade C. Sometimes softer or cracked or lacks top colors but useful to some.
 Great if you want to stabilize yourself to turn into #1 grade.
 In all honesty, few can use this grade.
 However it is samples for schools, tiny inlays, maybe pendants, ivory sewing needles, but may not take a polish and there may be to much soft, you'd be better off going up a grade if you carve or inlay.
 Or inquire or give more detail of your needs.
 If you are stabilizing for knife scales let me know so I give the larger soft.
 Pendants I might offer 'some' hard with color, just dime to quarter sizes.
 Keep in mind, if you have to throw away half of what you get it is still cheaper than the next grade up.
 Oh.
 If you leave a note, I can offer for $50 a sample of all the grades marked so you can see what the differences are.
 I can't promise an exact weight, but it will be worth over $50, all usable.
 It could be used to teach, or show others, or so you could test each grade.
 Like before investing $1,000 order.

 $150 a pound.
 This is middle grade that should suit most needs, maybe not all.
 Look at the pictures.
 It should be twice as nice in general as the $50 grade.
 Most knife makers might choose this with some amount of waste and work needing to be done.
 Not perfect, no vivid blues, striking alligator patterning, not gem grade, just good.
 Scrimshaw folks will get nice material, hard enough to scrim, no major cracks or weirdness.
 I suggest scrim people try this grade first.
 This may or may not turn on a lathe, as it in general could have some flaws between layers.
 It could be fixed, but time might be money to you.
-This grade usually works fine for pendents and art, as $300 a pound is usually larger, sometimes almost same quality as this $150 grade, just this grade has less uses, so price is down.
+This grade usually works fine for pendants and art, as $300 a pound is usually larger, sometimes almost same quality as this $150 grade, just this grade has less uses, so price is down.
 Like top color, but not quite good dimensions for the biggest market knife scales.
 Nor top carving stuff.
 Jewelry makers should try this grade first.
 Again, tell me your needs, even email me pic of your work you do.
 I should be able to tell you yes or no if this grade works.
 I'm an artist myself so understand.

 $300 a pound Is a new category.
 I eliminated the $75 a pound as to hard to grade for most buyers.
 As each grade doubles in price the differences should be apparent.
 So. $300 a pound sounds outrageous?
 So view the pound of knife scales for example.
 These are already listed for sale.
 This weighs a pound, and a mix like this, my pick, is $300.
 The total retail if you bought these 1-2 at a time is $550.
 Meaning if I can make scales and not weigh each set, measure, photo, list, keep track of, I can sell bulk for almost half price.
 This grade is close to gem grade.
 Fewest cracks, least amount of work needed done.
 If raw for knife scales, it will be an even thickness or perfect deep blue, best dimensions, the top quality for any project.
 I have no problem taking these pieces and calling them displays and getting $400 a pound if I list these each piece individually.
 You save about $100 a pound over going to my individually listed pieces of the same grade.
 Again if what you get concerns you, pay more and pick out from the pieces listed.
 Keep in mind if I pick, and you do not like it, return for refund.